Screening Process with CRY

 Your height and weight will be checked and then each patient has an Electrocardiogram (ECG), which looks at the electrical conduction pathways around the heart.
 Small stickers known as electrodes are placed on the client’s chest and the wires connect to an ECG machine whilst you lie still.

-Of the 1,026 young people screened to date, 33 had an additional ultrasound of the heart at the screening and 32 have been referred to their GP for further consultation.
+Of the 2,134 young people screened to date, 70 had an additional ultrasound of the heart at the screening and 73 have been referred to their GP for further consultation.
 One person has undergone corrective surgery.

-The aim of Jamie’s Fund is to screen around 2,000 young people.
+The aim of Jamie’s Fund is to screen at least 3,000 young people.